wstrinz/cogibara/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+**A few things I'll try to get in place in the next week**
+-Fix file handling (will only do transcription for now) -An executable to listen on a local source (eg microphone).
+I have code for this from an earlier version of the gem, I just need to update it.
+-Add Speech to Text output to configuration.
+Again, I also have some work done on this, so it shouldn't take too long to add back in.
+Espeak will be the default, but you'll be able to specify alternate engines if they're available.
+Currently I'm rather partial to Pico.

+**Things that may have to wait/wishlist for contributions**
+-RSpec tests
+-Documentation; RDocs would be nice, but pages for the wiki or more details for this document would also be good.
+-A better client to use by default.
+Preferably using a lighter weight framework such as Sinatra, and allowing easy access for mobile devices.
+-Find replacements for C Extensions; there are a lot of good language processing tools for Java, so it'd be nice for this gem to be JRuby compatible.
+-More offline operators.
+A simple request now often goes through 3 APIs; Google Speech Recognition, Maluuba's natural language processing, and whatever keyword function it hits after that.
+By adding support for [PocketSphinx](http://cmusphinx.sourceforge.net/2010/03/pocketsphinx-0-6-release/) and/or something link [LingPipe](http://alias-i.com/lingpipe/) would speed up response times enormously.
+-More operators in general, and improve the current ones.
+For example, the weather operator only gives current conditions and the days forecast, but it could easily be extended to handle more specific queries using the information extracted by Maluuba.